-One of the major keys to freelance writing success is finding magazines to pitch.
-Without travel magazines to query, you won’t get assignments.
-And if you can’t get assignments you don’t get to write your stories.
+Having magazine lists at your fingertips is one of the major keys to freelance writing success.
+Without magazines to query, you won’t get assignments—and if you can’t get assignments you don’t get to write your stories or get paid.

-Fortunately, there are plenty of resources where you can find travel magazine lists.
+Fortunately, there are plenty of primary resources online where you can find magazine leads.
 Here’s a list of websites that will direct you to a plethora of magazines.
-Check them out—you’ll be amazed at how many more magazines are ‘out there’, just waiting for you to pitch.
+Check them out—you’ll be amazed at how many more magazines are out there, just waiting for you to discover.

 The MarketList.com is “the original electronic writer's market resource.
 Started in 1994 as a free online e-zine and with the first fully comprehensive writer's market guidelines index online, The Market List has a long history of providing aspiring and professional writers with markets for their fiction and non-fiction work.”